MARTIMM/martimm.github.io/content-docs/api2/index.md

 ## Differences between the api versions

-The main differences between the two versions, api<1> amd api<2> are the following
+The main differences between the two versions, api<1> and api<2> are the following
 * The naming of the classes is a bit different
 * The instantiation of objects is changed